 - 1 cup finely chopped onion

-- 1 tablespoon dried basil or Italian herb blend
+- 1 tablespoon dried Italian herbs blend basil, oregano, thyme, rosemary, marjoram

-- 2 teaspoons whole anise seed (or fennel seed), ground before cooking
+- 2 teaspoons anise seed or fennel seed, freshly ground or 1 teaspoon, ground, optional

 - Heat olive oil in a medium pot over medium low heat and add onion.
-Cook until onion is soft and translucent.
+Cook until onion is soft and translucent, about 5 minutes.
 Add garlic and cook 1 minute longer.
-Add the basil, ground anise seed, black pepper, red pepper, salt, tomatoes and sauce, and wine if using.
+Add the dried herb (s), ground anise seed, black pepper, red pepper, and salt and cook another 1-2 minutes.
+Add tomatoes and sauce, and wine if using.
 Cover and simmer sauce for 20 minutes until flavors are blended.
 For a smoother sauce, puree briefly in blender.